 Day 6-21: during this period, the symptoms usually hit their peak and begin the gradual process of subsiding.
 Most antidepressant drugs have a withdrawal timeline that cycles through within three weeks, and Zoloft is no exception.

 Day 22 and above: depending on other factors, some patients may experience a longer withdrawal timeline than is the norm.

 How Long Does Zoloft Withdrawal Last?

 Zoloft is one of the anti-depressants with longer half-lives.
-This means that sertraline effects longer in the patient’s body for a more extended period than short half-life antidepressant drugs.
+It means that sertraline stays in patient’s body for a more extended period than short half-life antidepressant drugs.
 According to the study conducted by the Food and Drug Administration department of the U.S.A, the average half-life of Zoloft starts from 26 hours depending on the strength of the dosages.

 What is the Best Way to Withdraw from Zoloft?

 For best results, it is recommended that patients who are looking for the withdrawal process to consider registering with a rehab program.
-Especially for older people, teenagers or pregnant women who are included to Zoloft high-risk groups.
+Older people, teenagers and pregnant women on Zoloft are in high-risk groups.
 The positive effect that deals directly with people who completely empathize with the situation cannot be overstated.
 Additionally, they will be able to provide more information and insight into anything else that the patient may need help with.